 Thanks for stopping by.
 I visit many websites for beading topics, and always wonder about the beaders whose work I see.
 Every now and then, I come across sites that have autobiographies of designers, and I really enjoy learning more about them.
-I thought it was time I told you a little bit about myself.
+I want to tell you a little bit about myself.

 I learned crafts at an early age, as my mother taught me how to knit, crochet, sew, and embroider.
 At the age of eleven, I learned how to loom with beads.
 I loved knitting while growing up, and beading took a backseat to that for quite some time.